Kene Nwangwu: Minnesota Vikings

-Nwangwu was drafted by the Minnesota Vikings in the fourth round, 119th overall, of the 2021 NFL Draft.
+Nwangwu was drafted by the Minnesota Vikings in the fourth round, 119th overall, of the 2021 NFL draft.
 On May 15, 2021, he signed his rookie contract with Minnesota, worth $4.23 million with a $752K signing bonus.
 He was placed on injured reserve on September 1, 2021.
 He was activated on October 19.
-His first NFL touchdown was a 98 yard kick-off return for a touchdown versus the Baltimore Ravens in Week 9, earning NFC Special Teams Player of the Week.
+His first NFL touchdown was a 98-yard kick-off return for a touchdown versus the Baltimore Ravens in Week 9, earning National Football Conference (NFC) Special Teams Player of the Week.
 Three weeks later in Week 12 against the San Francisco 49ers, Nwangwu returned another kick for a touchdown, this one being 99 yards.
+As a rookie, he appeared in 11 games.
+He was named to the Pro Football Writers of America All-Rookie Team.

-On Thanksgiving night 2022, in Week 12 against the New England Patriots, he had another kickoff return for a 97 yard touchdown, earning NFC Special Teams Player of the Week.
+In Week 12 of the 2022 season against the New England Patriots, he had another kickoff return for a 97-yard touchdown, earning NFC Special Teams Player of the Week.
+His 35 total kick returns in the 2022 tied with Keisean Nixon for the lead in the NFL.
+Overall, he appeared in all 17 games in a special teams role for the Vikings in the 2022 season.